Nitue/saunottaja-discord-bot/README.md

 # What can it do?

-1. `@Saunottaja letsplay @You @YourFriend @YourAnotherFriend` will list all games you can play with the mentioned users.
-2. `@Saunottaja letsplay random @You @YourFriend @YourAnotherFriend` will suggest a random game you can play with tagged users.
+Saunottaja uses Discord's slash commands.
+Type `/` on your server and see the commands:

+* `/letsplay` to find out what games you could play with your friends right now.
+* `/letsbuy` to find out what games you could almost play with your friends.
+Maybe a game is missing from only one of you?
+* `/suggest` when you have too many choices.
+Saunottaja will decide for you.
-3. `@Saunottaja steamid 123123` will register `123123` to as your Steam ID for previously listed commands to work.
+* `/steamid` to register your Steam ID with the bot.
+This is required for every user who wants to participate.
-4. Mentioning `@Saunottaja` without recognized command will print the instructions for all commands.

 # Things to do